zeta-chain/zetachain-improvement-proposals/zip9.md

+---
+zip: 9
-# ZIP 9: Threshold BLS Signature for TSS on Connected Chains
+title: Threshold BLS Signature for TSS on Connected Chains
+status: LastCall
+author: brewmaster012
+created: 2025-03-01
+---

-## Simple Summary
+### Simple Summary
 ECDSA TSS is slow and requires synchronization of signers to keysign.
 This ZIP proposes alternative TSS based on BLS signature scheme that promises orders of magnitute higher keysign throughput and lower latency,